 - if you paid all or part of the premiums on this type of income protection policy then tax will be levied, in the same proportion, on any benefits paid

 - for example if you paid 50% of the monthly premium then you will be taxed on 50% of the benefits paid

 - benefit levels available are higher (up to 80% of your gross salary) which means the employee still receives close to what they earned after tax

 Group employee income protection policy

-- this is an income protection scheme that provides an income for employees registered within the scheme
+- group income protection schemes provide an income for employees registered within the scheme

 - employees with income protection through a group scheme are paid the benefit through the employer